 In order to be able to distinguish whether separation between a pair of aircraft is determined by rules for separation or merely by demand on the departure runway, a method is needed to qualify aircraft pairs, preferably for each consecutive aircraft taking off, rather than for a period of time.
-When using a period of time, a choice is forced to "draw the line" at a certain amount of aircraft that should have taken off in that period, in order for them to be considered as taking off under high-demand conditions.
+When using a period of time, a choice is forced to "draw the line" at a certhat period, in order for them to be considered as taking off under high-demand conditions.
 That is, a certain capacity threshold needs to be assumed for considering a time period as under high demand.
-Such a mechanism will, on the one hand, discard certain aircraft pairs that happened "under pressure" while on the other hand it may include pairs where there happened to be a short period with lack of demand.
+Such a mechanism will, on the one hand, discard certain aircraft pairs while at happone on the other hand it may include pairs where there happened to be a short period with lack of demand.
 Another method could be to filter on peak periods or use of two departure runways.
 These two methods suffer from the same inaccuracies.